sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     Returner's cell/mobile phone number ReturnedByEmail
     Returner's email address
-AdoptionDate
+ReturnedBy Additional Fields
+    Additional fields on the original owner can be accessed via ReturnedByFIELDNAME AdoptionDate
     The date of the adoption (if this is an adoption, alias for MovementDate) FosteredDate